hackclub/jams/jams/singles/voxel-animation/en-US.md

 ## THREE.JS Basics

-This section will cover the basics of three.js so you can start with the rendering.
+This section will cover the basics of three.js, so you can start with the rendering.

 ### Importing it

-Yes, its time!
+Yes, it's time!
 This is where we import THREE.JS for rendering. :D If you had previous experience with Javascript you may already know how to import things but for those who don't, here is an explanatory Image.
 ![image](https://cloud-oe00kf8q6-hack-club-bot.vercel.app/0image.png)
 For those who have figured it out by the image congrats!